Mormon, LDS Sunday Services

 The service begins with hymns and prayers, followed by the Sacrament Meeting, the main part of a Mormon service.
 This lasts a little over an hour and involves the whole community together.
-During the service the members receive a sacramental communion of bread and water, during which they remember the Last Supper, the Atonement of Jesus Christ, and their own baptismal promises to serve the Lord and keep his commandments.
+During the service the members receive a sacramental communion of bread and water, during which they remember the Last Supper, the Atonement of Jesus Christ, which in Mormon thought occurred in the Garden of Gethsemane, and their own baptismal promises to serve the Lord and keep his commandments.
 Visitors should pass the bread and water along without partaking.

 - "What to expect at Sunday meetings."
 Mormon.org.

 - "How to Attend a Mormon Service if You're Not Mormon." eHow.com.